 - A monthly subsistence allowance for the entire duration of the study programme,

-- Nationality: Scholarships are available for students from all around the world.
+- Nationality: The studentships are available for students from all around the world.

 - Number of Scholarships: Numbers not given